Last Updated on

 We have listed our top things to do in Arrochar below.

 Hillwalkers visiting the Arrochar Alps are always impressed by the views which come at the top of their climb.
 Many brave climbers will climb these hills into the wintertime, however, we advise that you take on the climb during the Scottish summertime.
+There are plenty of other things to do in Arrochar in the winter.

 The Alps sit north of Glen Croe and Glen Kinglas.
 The tallest mountain in Arrochar is Ben Ime (3,318 ft), however, the town is famous for being home to Ben Arthur (2891 ft) which is known as ‘The Cobbler’.